AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 reuse it for all levels:

 .. literalinclude:: src/writeTiledRgbaMIP1.cpp
-   :language: c++
    :linenos:

-The main difference here is the use of ``MIPMAP_LEVELS`` in line 1 for the ``TiledRgbaOutputFile`` constructor.
+The main difference here is the use of ``MIPMAP_LEVELS`` on line 6 for the ``TiledRgbaOutputFile`` constructor.
 This signifies that the file will contain multiple levels, each level being a factor of 2 smaller in both dimensions than the previous level.
 Mipmap images contain ``n`` levels, with level numbers

     (0,0), (1,1), ... (n-1,n-1),